|

 From Radical Honesty: How to Transform your Life by Telling the Truth, Dell Publishing, 1996.

-Speaking for myself, I’ve been one hell of a hide-and-seek player.
-I don’t want to grow up.
-The idea of doing so scares the hell out of me.
-Perhaps the thing that scares me the most is that I know when I have grown up that I’ll be glad I did, and I’ll regret having put it off for so long.
-It’s like the adolescent me perceives its end is near, and that it will be replaced by a fully brainwashed pod-person.
-When, for all I know, the pod-person is what will be replaced.
+Speaking for myself, I've been one hell of a hide-and-seek player.
+I didn't, maybe still don't, want to grow up.
+The idea of doing so scared and scares the hell out of me.
+Perhaps the thing that scares me the most is I know when I have grown up, I'll be glad I did, and I'll regret having put it off for so long.
+It's like the adolescent me perceives his demise is near, and he will be replaced by a fully brainwashed pod-person.
+When, for all I know, the pod-person is the one due to be replaced.

 If Mike Ruppert and his fellow conspiracy experts are right, then the CIA and other sinister forces out there, according to Blanton, are suffering from the severest kind of psychological illness.
 By virtue of contamination, their actions make our entire society dysfunctional.